frankois94/MvvmForIOS/README.md

 # MvvmForIOS
 MvvmForIOS is a lightweight framework for using Mvvm pattern on iOS.
 It was written in Obj-C but can be also used with Swift 4.
 This Frameworks doesn't include dependencies (like reactivekit/Bond/...), so the binding way is very simple by using KVO.
+Also I'm using generics for linking the type of ViewModel to the View.

 ## How to install